Located in the new cultural factory Coma Cros de Salt, ERAM University School is a school attached to the University of Girona.

 An overview of module options can be found below.
 Further details regarding the study options are available on the ERAM website.

 Exchange students will be required to follow a full programme of study for the academic year based at ERAM University School.

-Campus activities and events
+Learn more about campus activities and events

-Whilst studing at ERAM University School, students can engage in a variety of activities offered through the University of Girona such as language classes, theatre workshops, the UdG choir and the Xoriguers human tower building group.
+Whilst studying at ERAM University School, students can engage in a variety of activities offered through the University of Girona such as language classes, theatre workshops, the UdG choir and the Xoriguers human tower building group.
 There are many opportunities to get involved in public engagement and volunteering such as working with children in schools.
-They university has a dedicated sports centre offering classes such as Yoga, Krav Maga, Zumba and Taekwondo as well as winter sports activities such as snowboarding and skiing.
+The university has a dedicated sports centre offering classes such as Yoga, Krav Maga, Zumba and Taekwondo as well as winter sports activities such as snowboarding and skiing.